o3de/o3de.org/content/docs/user-guide/project-config/cli-reference.md

 - **`-aep ALL_ENGINES_PATH, --all-engines-path ALL_ENGINES_PATH`**

-  All of the engines in the specified folder that you want to register or deregister.
+  All of the engines that you want to register or deregister in the specified folder.
 - **`-app ALL_PROJECTS_PATH, --all-projects-path ALL_PROJECTS_PATH`**

-  All of the projects in the specified folder that you want to register or deregister.
+  All of the projects that you want to register or deregister in the specified folder.

 - **`-agp ALL_GEMS_PATH, --all-gems-path ALL_GEMS_PATH`**

-  All of the Gems in the specified folder that you want to register or deregister.
+  All of the Gems that you want to register or deregister in the specified folder.

 - **`-atp ALL_TEMPLATES_PATH, --all-templates-path ALL_TEMPLATES_PATH`**

-  All of the templates in the specified folder that you want to register or deregister.
+  All of the templates that you want to register or deregister in the specified folder.

 - **`-arp ALL_RESTRICTED_PATH, --all-restricted-path ALL_RESTRICTED_PATH`**

-  All of the restricted folders in the specified folder that you want to register or deregister.
+  All of the restricted folders that you want to register or deregister in the specified folder.

 - **`-aru ALL_REPO_URI, --all-repo-uri ALL_REPO_URI`**

-  All of the repositories in the specified folder that you want to register or deregister.
+  All of the repositories that you want to register or deregister in the specified folder.

 - **`-def DEFAULT_ENGINES_FOLDER, --default-engines-folder DEFAULT_ENGINES_FOLDER`**